 In traditional Martial Arts often there is a fixation on remaining “in balance”.
-Many 5XMM practitioners have had the experience of having others who have training in traditional martial arts getting hung up on 5XMM movements tendency for “leaning forward” or what they sometime call “being off balance”.
+Many TWFM practitioners have had the experience of having others who have training in traditional martial arts getting hung up on our movements tendency for “leaning forward” or what they sometimes call “being off balance”.

 If you seek to do techniques from perfect balance you usually end up getting knocked backwards off balance from the press.
 Off angling and other evasive tactics, defections and hooks are all good, but they must be executed while you are also driving through the enemy’s spine with your spine and constantly taking their space, otherwise there will be struggle or the enemy will seize the press and will dominate you, even if their methods are not sophisticated in a martial arts sense.